nsqio/nsq/_posts/2013-03-01-tcp_protocol_spec.md

     OK

-NOTE: if 'feature_negotiation' was sent by the client (and the server supports it) the response will be a JSON payload as described above.
+NOTE: if `feature_negotiation` was sent by the client (and the server supports it) the response will be a JSON payload as described above.

 Error Responses: